Syracuse and Onondaga County

 Share a few details about your home or rental and what prompted your search.
 It takes a minute.

-2. 2
+- 2

-Get matched with a licensed contractor
+Get a free quote from a licensed contractor

 We connect you with an independent, licensed, EPA-certified lead paint contractor serving your area.

-3. 3
+- 3

 Schedule your free inspection or quote